Systems software engineer. Open source expert. Avid gardener & novice photographer.

-I run Authentic Engine, which helps technology companies and open source projects work through challenges related to sustainability, governance, participation, and leadership.
+I occasionally consult through Authentic Engine, which helps technology companies and open source projects work through challenges related to sustainability, governance, participation, and leadership.

 In 2012, I was recognized with an O’Reilly Open Source Award.